The College of Liberal Arts and Sciences policies

 Academic (grade) grievance

-Academic grievances occur when a student is appealing a final grade issued in a course.
+Academic grievances occur when a student appeals a final grade issued in a course.
 This process does not address academic integrity allegations, faculty misconduct or discrimination.
-Grievances must be resolved within the regular semester immediately following the session in which the grade was issued (by commencement for fall or spring) regardless of whether the student is enrolled at the university.
+Grievances must be resolved within the regular semester immediately following the session in which the grade was issued (by commencement for fall or spring), regardless of whether the student is enrolled at the university.

 The grievance procedures of The College of Liberal Arts and Sciences are as follows: